department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/ask-users-for/dates.md

 - **Write clear form labels for date ranges** Do not use “From” and “To” to when labeling form labels for date ranges.
 Make it clear what dates you’re asking for.
 Example: “Obligation start date” and “Obligation end date”
 - **Spell out full month names in the selected state** The month select box should have the full month’s name.
 Example: January
 - **Validate date inputs.** You should validate date inputs so you can let users know if they have entered one incorrectly.
 A general validation message for an incorrect date: *Please enter a valid date*
+- **Use the date input field for date of birth.** Writing out the label for each birth date string and separating them into three fields instead of one eliminates potential format confusion.
+- **Use one text input for Place of birth.** This format is easier to fill out for both Veterans born outside the United States and for Veterans who were born United States citizens.

 ## Content considerations